space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Live Performances**: The role of gestures, expressions, and stage presence in music.
 - **Musical Genres**: The signs and symbols associated with different styles of music.
 - **Soundtracks**: The use of music to enhance and convey meaning in films and media.
+- **Improvisation**: The semiotic dimensions of spontaneous musical creation.
+- **Orchestration**: The use of different instruments to create musical meaning.
+- **Lyrics Analysis**: The semiotic interpretation of song lyrics.
+- **Cultural Music Practices**: The role of music in cultural rituals and traditions.
+- **Electronic Music**: The semiotic dimensions of digitally produced music.

 ### Chapter 37: Organizational Semiotics